Lab-Piccoli/Lab-Piccoli.github.io/README.md

 The very brief version of the instructions is as follows:
 1) Just go ahead and read up on [how to install Jekyll](https://jekyllrb.com/).
 It's not too hard and particularly easy with a package manager like Homebrew.

-2) Download the current version of [this repository](https://github.com/Lab-Work/Lab-Work.github.io/archive/master.zip), save it to any folder you want, and unzip it.
-Alternatively, you can [clone this repository](https://github.com/Lab-Work/Lab-Work.github.io.git) via ```git```.
-It is recommended to download the source files and construct a new repo for replicating the site, not forking this repo.
+2) Download the current version of [this repository]

 3) Open a terminal window or a command line and ```cd``` to that location.